 Are games art?
 I sure hope so, because “There Was the Moon” is almost nothing but art – art, ambience, melancholy and a lot of mood, all pointing in the same direction to make something that feels complete, like a statue.
 There are a few puzzles in it, but I almost feel like they are a concession to not let anyone say this is not a game.
 They offer some pacing, but the game itself happens when you are just walking and letting the visuals as well as audio bouncing inside your head.

 There is a ton of care put in both the audiovisual representation.
 The visuals are just brutalist and delightful, with some very elegant lighting and shadow effects that feel extremely soft and physical.
 The audio is something incredible and it constantly hits that strange note that makes your skin crawl and your spine shiver, but not in an uncomfortable way… It feels more like ASMR.

 It is not a horror game, but it is deeply unsettling.
 It has some very minor ‘jump scares’, but no random monsters, nothing that feels gratuitous and cheap.
 “There Was the Moon” does not really want to scare you at all.
 Instead it aims to confuse you, draw you in, make you uneasy.
 For those who have played it, it feels like one of the games Coda from “The Beginner’s Guide” would make: Just a place with a mood, a game that does not really welcome you or wants to be played that much.
 It also might be a coincidence, but both titles feature lampposts.

-“There Was the Moon” might have had a consistent message, some lore that I just missed or did not understand, but neither did I as a player really care about that nor did the game itself.
+“There Was the Moon” might have had a consistent message, some lore that I just missed or did not understand, but neither did I as a player really care about that nor did the title itself.
 Why should it?
 This one-man auteur piece deals in vibes and moods.
-Within a timespan of just one to two hours, it attempts to speak to the player’s soul, and what can I say?
-The feelings it delivered to me will surely be sitting for a while.
+Within a time span of just one to two hours, it attempts to speak to the player’s soul.
+It surely delivered feelings to me which will be sitting for a while.
 [PLAY]